cllebrun/cllebrun.github.io/labs/3.2 Lab Watson - Watson Visual Recognition/README.md

   <img src="./images/test-custom.png"/>

 10. Click the Test tab and drop some pizza images onto the canvas to see how your custom model performs.
-Tip: you'll find a folder named [Lab 2 - Test images](https://github.com/cllebrun/cllebrun.github.io/tree/master/labs/3.2%20Lab%20Watson%20-%20Watson%20Visual%20Recognition/Lab2%20-%20Test%20images) that contains some test images you can use; or find some from your favorite search engine.
+The <a href="https://github.com/cllebrun/cllebrun.github.io/tree/master/labs/3.2%20Lab%20Watson%20-%20Watson%20Visual%20Recognition/Step2%20-%20Test%20Images.zip" download="step2-test-images.zip">step2-test-images</a> folder  contains some test images you can use (You can download and extract the zip file on your laptop); or find some from your favourite search engine.

     <img src="./images/images-test-custom.png"/>